Claude Rains: Reception

 Jessica Rains remembered her father's work ethic:

 Bette Davis in an interview with Dick Cavett said about Rains:

 Davis later went on to describe him: "Claude was witty, amusing and beautiful, really beautiful, thoroughly enchanting to be with and brilliant."
-She also praised his performances: "He was marvelous in Deception and was worth the whole thing as the picture wasn't terribly good, but he was so marvelous and the restaurant scene where he's talking about all the food...brilliant, and of course in Mr. Skeffington he was absolutely brilliant as the husband, just brilliant."
+She also praised his performances: "He was marvelous in Deception and was worth the whole thing as the picture wasn't terribly good, but he was so marvelous in the restaurant scene where he's talking about all the food...brilliant, and of course in Mr. Skeffington he was absolutely brilliant as the husband, just brilliant."

 Richard Chamberlain worked with Rains in what would be his second-to-last film, Twilight of Honor.
 In 2009, Chamberlain recorded a tribute to the actor when Rains was featured as Turner Classic Movies' Star of the Month:

 In Twilight of Honor Rains played a retired lawyer acting as a mentor to Chamberlain's character.
 Reminiscing about his work with Rains, Chamberlain said:

-Many years after Rains had gone to Hollywood and become a well-known film actor, John Gielgud commented, tongue-in-cheek, "There was somebody who taught me a very great deal at drama school, and I am certainly grateful to him for his kindness and consideration.
-His name was Claude Rains.
-I don't know whatever happened to him.
-I think he failed, and had to go to America."
-Gielgud later went on to recollect a time when he was in New York and in the audience during an event that included a focus on Bette Davis.
+Many years after Rains had gone to Hollywood and become a well-known film actor, John Gielgud commented, tongue-in-cheek:

+Gielgud later went on to recollect a time when he was in New York and in the audience during an event that included a focus on Bette Davis: "A number of clips from many of her most successful films were shown and I was particularly delighted, when, as soon as Claude Rains appeared in the close-up of one of the clips, the whole audience burst into a great wave of applause."

 Bette Davis often cited Rains as one of her favorite actors and colleagues.
 Gielgud said that he once wrote that "The London stage suffered a great loss when Claude Rains deserted it for motion pictures," and that he later added, "but when I see him now on the screen and remember him, I must admit that the London stage's loss was the cinema's gain.
 And the striking virtuosity that I witnessed as a young actor is now there for audiences everywhere to see for all time.
 I'm so glad of that."

 Personal life and death

 Rains became a naturalized citizen of the United States in 1939.

-He married six times and was divorced from the first five of his wives: Isabel Jeans (married 1913–1915); Marie Hemingway (to whom Rains was married for less than a year in 1920); Beatrix Thomson (1924–8 April 1935); Frances Propper (9 April 1935 – 1956); and the classical pianist Agi Jambor (4 November 1959 – 1960).
-In 1960, he married Rosemary Clark Schrode, to whom he was married until her death on 31 December 1964.
+He married six times and divorced five times: Isabel Jeans (1913-1915), Marie Hemingway (1920-1920), Beatrix Thomson (1924-1935), Frances Propper (1935-1956), and Agi Jambor (1959-1960).
+In 1960, he married Rosemary Clark Schrode, to whom he was married until her death in December 1964.
 His only child, Jennifer, was the daughter of Frances Propper.
 As an actress, she is known as Jessica Rains.